riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/020_datacontext/en/10_moving_properties.md

 # Moving properties

 Hello and, again, welcome to DotVVM Academy!
+Let's make an 'Edit profile' page!

 _DataContext_ or also _Binding Context_ is the target of every binding you make.
 You can use it to shorten your bindings and hide parts of the View.